NIW Approvals: Physical Sciences Success Stories

 The NIW petition focused on her work in the area of pharmaceutical research and development.
 She has expert knowledge of analytical instrumentation, including high performance liquid chromatography, gas chromatography, infra-red and UV-VIS spectrophotometry, and nuclear magnetic resonance.
 Her current research involves the development and validation of methods of analysis for the different active and inactive ingredients in the generic drugs.
-Her contributions lead directly to the minimization of the cost of analysis as she implements techniques that do not require a great amount of consumable materials and are performed efficiently.
+Her contributions led directly to the minimization of the cost of analysis as she implemented techniques that do not require a great amount of consumable materials and are performed efficiently.
 Her research and analysis of cancer drugs, specifically generic cancer drugs, have enabled underprivileged patients to afford low cost medicine.

 DNAzyme and aptamer selection as it applies to the biosensor field.

 USCIS approved a petition for a chemist who works in the field of inorganic chemistry research involving DNAzyme and aptamer selection and its application in the biosensor field.